jdlflr/sense_aware_query_expansion/README.md

 from saqe import SAQE

-original_query = "The foreign policy of the United States in West Africa." query_expander = SAQE()
+original_query = "the foreign policy of the United States" query_expander = SAQE()

 print('ORIGINAL QUERY:')